 Everything you’ve ever wanted to know about laser hair removal for dark skin

-For a long time, laser hair removal for dark skin just didn't exist.
-But thanks to an increased focus on inclusivity as well as advances in technology in recent years, those with darker skin are finally able to get the treatment.
+Laser hair removal for dark skin didn’t exist for a long time, especially in the 90s when the treatment first started gaining popularity.
+But thanks to an increased focus on inclusivity and technological advances since the introduction of laser hair removal, those with darker skin can finally get the treatment.

 Now, however, there are smarter lasers that can be used in very precise and safe ways, making getting rid of unwanted hair a reality for a broader range of skin tones.